 Direct simulations of laser bubbles

-Conducted a 3D simulation using a high-order, solution-adaptive numerical method using the five-equation multiphase model (Beig, Rodriguez, & Johnsen) to model bubble growth and collapse in a 2.5 mm wide square channel.
+It has been conducted a 3D simulation using a high-order, solution-adaptive numerical method, using the five-equation multiphase model (Beig, Rodriguez, & Johnsen) to model bubble growth and collapse in a 2.5 mm wide square channel.
 This is one of the proposed geometries for the laser bubble in confined channels.

-Using novel approach to model bubble growth and collapse as a small volume, high-pressure bubble (nidus) using the Keller-Miksis equations (Mancia & Johnsen, in preparation)
+Using novel approach to model bubble growth and collapse as a small volume, high-pressure bubble (nidus) using the Keller-Miksis equations (Mancia & Johnsen, in preparation):

 Determines the initial bubble (nidus) size, pressure, and temperature to match maximum bubble radius and approximate growth and collapse behavior